 Exam Requirements

-After successfully completing the required experience for certification, you must apply to and receive authorization from the BACB to take the BCBA® exam.
+After successfully completing the required fieldwork hours, you must apply to, and receive authorization from, the BACB to take the BCBA® exam.

 The BCBA® exam is administered by Pearson VUE.
-You must take the exam at one of the Pearson VUE testing centers located throughout the U.S. In Delaware, you may take the exam at one of the following exam centers:
+You can take the exam at one of the Pearson VUE testing centers located throughout the U.S. In Delaware, Pearson VUE has testing centers in Dover and Newark.

 Click here for detailed step-by-step instructions on the BCBA® credentialing process.